The dynamical lineage of field ultra-diffuse galaxies: Results and discussion

-Stellar kinematics constitute a primary diagnostic tracer of the dynamical and secular evolution of a galaxy \citep{2018PinnaSVE}.
-We construct dynamical models of our galaxies using AGAMA and obtain their radial-to-vertical stellar velocity dispersion ratios ($\sigma_r/\sigma_z$).
-While $\sigma_r$ is mostly regulated by radial heating due to disk non-axisymmetric features like bars and spiral arms, $\sigma_z$ is governed by isotropic heating due the giant molecular clouds (\citealt{2018PinnaSVE} and the citations therein).
-Hence $\sigma_r/\sigma_z$ may indicate the dominance of radial versus vertical heating mechanisms.
-In the $top$ panel of Figure \ref{pic:agama}, we plot $\sigma_r/\sigma_z$ at a few galacto-centric radii $R$ normalized by their exponential stellar disk scale length $R_D$, for our sample of LSBs, UDGs and dIrrs.
-According to \cite{2003shapiroobs}, $late$-type galaxies have $\sigma_z/\sigma_r$ $<$ 0.5 (i.e., $\sigma_r/\sigma_z$ $>$ 2), while $early$-type galaxies have $\sigma_r/\sigma_z < 2$.
-We note that at almost all radii, the $\sigma_r/\sigma_z$ values of the UDGs range between 1.5 - 3, and the corresponding values for the dIrrs seem to mostly overlap with them.
-However, the average $\sigma_z/\sigma_r$ for the LSB population is higher, lying between 2.5 - 3 consistently at all radii, and is therefore starkly different from those of the UDGs and the dIrrs.
-The larger anisotropy in the stellar velocity dispersion values in LSBs implies possible radial heating due to non-axisymmetric instabilities like bars and spiral arms.
-Interestingly, due to their higher gas surface density values as compared to UDGs and dIrrs, LSBs are more unstable to the growth of non-axisymmetric instabilities (\citealt{1996jogstability,2012joginstability}).
-Therefore, as far as the shape of the stellar velocity ellipsoid is concerned, LSBs are representative of the late-type population, whereas dIrrs and UDGs do not exhibit any definitive trait. \\
+In the top panel of Figure \ref{pic:agama}, we plot stellar $\sigma_r/\sigma_z$ at a few galactocentric radii $R$ normalized by their exponential stellar disk scale length $R_D$, for our sample of LSBs, UDGs and dIrrs. $\sigma_r/\sigma_z$ may indicate the relative dominance of stellar disc heating in the radial versus the vertical direction.
+While $\sigma_z$ is mostly regulated by vertical bending instabilities (see for example, \citealt{2019lokasbuckling}), $\sigma_r$ is governed by radial heating due to disk non-axisymmetric features like bars and spiral arms (\citealt{2018PinnaSVE} and the citations therein).
+According to \cite{2003shapiroobs}, late-type galaxies have $\sigma_z/\sigma_r$ $<$ 0.5 (i.e., $\sigma_r/\sigma_z$ $>$ 2), while early-type galaxies have $\sigma_r/\sigma_z < 2$.
+We observe that at almost all radii, the $\sigma_r/\sigma_z$ values of the UDGs range between 1.5 - 3, and the corresponding values for the dIrrs seem to mostly overlap with them.
+While on the other hand, the average $\sigma_z/\sigma_r$ for the LSB population is relatively higher, lying between 2.5 - 3 consistently at all radii.
+In addition, we conduct a statistical test to quantitatively assess the similarities between the kinematic parameters of two galaxy samples.
+For each galaxy sample, we resample the data of $\sigma_z/\sigma_r$ at a galactocentric radius by Bootstrapping with replacement to increase the sample size to 100.
+Next, we perform the non-parametric Mann-Whitney U-test between UDGs and LSBs (dIrrs) considering the $\sigma_z/\sigma_r$-values at one radius and note the corresponding p-value, $p_{LSB}$ ($p_{dIrr}$).
+We repeat the process 1,000 times at each of the 20 radial points between 0 to 4$R_D$ and then obtain the median $p$-value, $\Tilde{p}_{LSB}$ ($\Tilde{p}_{dIrr}$) at each radius.
+We note that $\Tilde{p}_{LSB}$ and $\Tilde{p}_{dIrr}$ values are of the order of 10$^{-26}$ and 10$^{-26}$ respectively that as far as the shape of the stellar velocity ellipsoids are concerned, UDGs, LSBs and dIrrs constitute different populations. \\